AqwamCreates/DataPredict-Neural/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 Function blocks are the building blocks for neural networks.
 These blocks handles the following tasks:

-* Transforming inputs to certain outputs
+* Transforming inputs to certain outputs.

-* Calculating first-order derivatives for a given value
+* Calculating first-order derivatives for a given value.

-* Storing the inputs, transformed inputs and first-order derivative values
+* Storing the inputs, transformed inputs and first-order derivative values.

 Function blocks are typically inherited by:

-* Activation blocks: Converts values into another
+* Activation blocks: Converts values into another.

-* Weight blocks: Holds the weights for our neural network
+* Weight blocks: Holds the weights for our neural network.

 * Transformation blocks: Change the shape of our tensors without modifying the values.